-Excellent train access from SE London, water meadows and river views, chalk hills and great views, a Victorian railway viaduct, Roman villa, decent pubs and a bird of prey centre are all points of interest on this walk mostly through chalk grassland on the western side of the Darent Valley
+Excellent train access from SE London, water meadows and river views, chalk hills, a Victorian railway viaduct, Roman villa, decent pubs and a bird of prey centre are all points of interest on this walk mostly through grassland on the western side of the Darent Valley

 Starting point: Eynsford train station, or if driving start at the Plough Inn (Google map ref 51.368101).

 Steep bits?
 One quite long, but easy, uphill stretch (not steep).
 Suitable for all ages.

 Buggyable?
 In summer, yes; in winter, less so with one bit at Lullingstone probably too muddy for many buggies (purpose-built ‘off road’ buggies will be fine though).